Netherlands Food Guide

 Cultural Significance:

-Zeeland's cuisine is deeply connected to the sea, with seafood playing a central role.
-The abundance of fresh mussels and oysters has shaped the region's culinary identity.
+Zeeland's cuisine is deeply connected to the sea, with seafood playing central role.
+The abundance of fresh mussels and oysters from clean waters has shaped regional culinary identity.
+Fishing traditions and sustainable practices maintain Zeeland's reputation for exceptional shellfish.

 Signature Dishes: